gracech0322-cmd/seedance-2-prompt-library/README.md

 <img src="./images/seedance2-ai.jpg" width="300px" alt="seedance2-ai">

-### Method 3: Generate a Similar AI Face
+### Method 3: Official Face Review

-Another way is to generate a similar face with AI.

-First, use an AI image generator to create a face that looks similar to your photo.
-It does not need to be exactly the same.
-The goal is to keep the same style, hair, and face shape.

-Then use this new AI-generated image in Seedance 2.0.

-Because the image is created by AI, it is usually accepted by the system.

-After that, you can generate the video normally.
+Seedance2-ai.ai now features an integrated Face Review system.
+Simply upload your face image and wait approximately 15 seconds for approval.
+Once cleared, you can immediately use it as a reference for your video generation.

 ## 📄 About This Project